PhapNguyenHoangViet/Deploying-a-Multi-Model-and-Multi-RAG-Powered-Chatbot-Using-AWS-CDK-on-AWS/content/6-TestResult/_index.md

 +++

 ### Test Result

+This section showcases the successful deployment of your AWS GenAI Chatbot application.
+This section includes visual representations of the application's homepage, demonstrating its user interface and features.

+Testing is a crucial step to ensure that all functionalities are working as intended and that the user experience is smooth.
+In this part, you'll see screenshots that highlight the various states of the chatbot interface.

-The homepage of an AWS GenAI Chatbot application.
+- The homepage of an AWS GenAI Chatbot application.

 ![10-testresult](/Deploying-a-Multi-Model-and-Multi-RAG-Powered-Chatbot-Using-AWS-CDK-on-AWS/images/10-testresult/001-10-testresult.png?width=90pc)